 You should consider the type of user skill-level support and the user type support required, administration/management capabilities and administration/management skills required

 There should be a plentiful and at a reasonable cost, supply of technical resources available in the market

 The vendor must have a cloud as well as an on-premise solution

-In addition to these criteria, a vendor should be in the top right hand corner of Gartner’s magic quadrant or so close it was irrelevant, they have to be of a size that they would stay in business for a further 7 years minimum, they have to have references easily obtained and of a high quality, and skilled resources needed to be optimally available
+In addition to these criteria, a vendor should be in the top right-hand corner of Gartner’s magic quadrant or so close it was irrelevant, they have to be of a size that they would stay in business for a further 7 years minimum, they need to have high-quality references and skilled resources needed to be optimally available

 You should make all possible steps in order to ensure an effective solution for data consolidation is being implemented.